Iso118/DD1D/HowToGM.md

 When engaging with players in an opposed conflict, the GM will roll dice as normal, however the GM also counts a **Becoming result** as a Good result.
 When engaged in opposed conflict with the GM, the players' dice do not funnel into the GM's dice pool until the conflict is over.
 While rolling back and forth, players should hold their spent dice in a pile separate from their own dice pools **and** separate from the GM's spent dice.
 <br><br>
+Keep in mind - if players' actions, even if uncertain, would not add to the narrative stakes, **they probably don't need to roll any dice**.
+Similarly, if multiple players could work together to avoid risk, they probably don't need to roll dice.
+<br><br>
 After the GM uses any dice from their pool, for opposed or unopposed conflicts, they must roll the dice and send them to the next appropriate pool...
 <br><br>
 ### Where Dice Go to Die